 Site: Represents a logical grouping of

 Nodesthat are co-located at the same geographic location, which also typically corresponds to the nodes' location in the physical network.
-The typical use case involves one configuration of a system deployed at a single location, although the underlying core includes allows for multi-site deployments.
+The current convention is that there is only one Site in the data model.